stephengrice/translations/russian/_short/alternative_anthem_poem.md

 Task 9.
 Listen and read.
-This is an “Alternative Anthem” written by Oleg Belov aka Otto Weisskopf.
+This is an "Alternative Anthem" written by Oleg Belov aka Otto Weisskopf.
 (from learnrussian.rt.com)

 Emphasis indicates phrases that were particularly difficult or that need review.